Mental Health Therapy in Ohio

 In Person

-Alex Weiglein is a mental health professional, providing both online and in-person sessions.
+Michael Boyce is a Counselor, providing both online and in-person sessions.
 Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
-Alex is in-network with insurance providers including Aetna, Anthem, and Behavioral Health Systems.
+Michael has experience working with Bisexual People, Gay People, People Living with HIV/AIDS, People with Immunological Disorders, Lesbians, Nonbinary People, Queer People, Sex Workers, Single Mothers, and Transgender People.
+Michael is in-network with insurance providers including Aetna, Anthem, and BlueCross BlueShield.
+They accept Bank transfer, Check, and Discover, and may offer sliding scale payment options to help with the cost of treatment.
 Get in touch to see how therapy can fit your goals and schedule.

 Online